Terminology

 Bonding Mechanisms in Taiko Alethia

 Bonding is a fundamental mechanism in the proving and verification process of Taiko Alethia.
-Different types of bonds ensure that provers, contesters, and the network remain accountable for their commitments.
+Bonds ensure that provers remain accountable for their commitments.

 Liveness Bond